Park Central Towers

-Park Central Towers is a complex of two skyscrapers currently under construction in Makati, Metro Manila, Philippines.
-The first building, the Park Central South Tower is already topped-off.
+The Park Central Towers is a complex of two skyscrapers in Makati, Metro Manila, Philippines.

 History

-The project for the Park Central Towers was publicly announced in August 2016 by its developer Ayala Land, replacing the Mandarin Oriental Manila, which was relocated to a new structure across the street.
+The Park Central Towers were publicly announced in August 2016 by its developer Ayala Land, replacing the Mandarin Oriental Manila, which was relocated to a new structure across the street.
 Park Central Towers was placed under the Ayala Land Premier brand.

 The first building to be built was the Park Central South Tower.
-The South Tower was topped out on October 21, 2022.
+The South Tower was topped out on October 21, 2022..
+It was completed in 2024.
+The North Tower was topped out in 2023, and was completed in 2025.

 Architecture and design

-The Park Central South Tower is a 69-storey residential skyscraper with a height of 248 m.
+The Park Central Towers are composed of the 69-storey North Tower with a height of 248 m and the 56-storey South Tower.
 Its exterior design was designed by Singaporean firm SCDA Design by Soo Chan, in collaboration with Philippine firm Leandro V. Locsin Partners.
 The residential towers' interiors were designed by J. Antonio Mendoza Design Consultants, Asuncion Berenguer Inc. in collaboration with Studio Taku Shimizu for the retail podium’s interiors, Q-Works for environmental graphics, Ace and Associates for security, and BCL Asia for landscaping.